nisient/iotransit-api/README.md

-# iotransitcore
+# iotransit-api
-Client API for the IoTransit Core
+Client API for the IoTransit Core/Agent